cozie-app/cozie/README.md

 ### Building and installing

-1. `npx fitbut-build` will build the project
+1. `npx fitbit-build` will build the project
 2. `npx fitbit` opens the browser, and logs into your fitbit account.
 From here you can connect to devices and install the app